-2017 rental rates as a percentage of the average for Industrial clustersN/AObtained a Consent in the Last Five YearsOutline Plans of Works have been submitted for a number of sites in the cluster, particularly for vehicle rental and storage businesses around Orchard Road (e.g., RMA/2017/721 car rental facility; RMA/2017/125 car rental facility; RMA/2016/1699 extension of campervan rental facility; RMA/2016/1699 extension of campervan rental facility; RMA/2016/2740 vehicle rental service centre; RMA/2014/2381 campervan rental Supermarket, shops and food and beverage outlets rates as a percentage of the average for Industrial N/A Consent in the been submitted for a number of sites in the cluster, particularly for vehicle rental and storage businesses around Orchard Road (e.g., RMA/2017/721 car rental facility; RMA/2017/125 car rental facility; RMA/2016/1699 extension of campervan rental facility; RMA/2015/2740 vehicle rental
+2017 rental rates as a percentage of the average for Industrial clusters N/A Obtained a Consent in the Last Five Years Outline Plans of Works have been submitted for a number of sites in the cluster, particularly for vehicle rental and storage businesses around Orchard Road (e.g. RMA/2017/721 car rental facility; RMA/2017/125 car rental facility; RMA/2016/1699 extension of campervan rental facility; RMA/2015/2740 vehicle rental service centre; RMA/2014/2381 campervan rental) --- ----- --- --

-Criteria Comment Score (Out of 4) Weighted Score Accessibility to the Transport Network State Highway 1 adjoins the site on the east.
+Criteria Comment Score (out of 4) Weighted Score Accessibility to the Transport Network State Highway 1 adjoins the site on the east.
 Memorial Avenue is a major arterial road, while McLeans Island Road and part of Pound Road are minor arterials.
 4 16 The vacant land parcels have excellent access to the airport.
 There is a patchwork of developments throughout the site but large greenfields areas remain that could be subdivided/leased as required.
-Land in the cluster is generally flat with one site (used as a staging Land Assembly area for road works) requiring filling or recontouring.
-Land is primarily available on a leasehold arrangement with CIAL although there are some larger blocks of land available for lease or sale by other developers including Calder Stewart.
+Land Assembly Land in the cluster is generally flat with one site (used as a staging area for road works) requiring filling or recontouring.
+4 12 Land is primarily available on a leasehold arrangement with CIAL although there are some larger blocks of land available for lease or sale by other developers including Calder Stewart.
 CIAL has a masterplan identifying precincts for freight and logistics, aviation, and commercial services.
-4 12 Land Remediation Requirements 4 Location-specific Private Infrastructure Requirements ture Private wastewater facilities may need to be provided where 6 Natural Hazards ConstraintsPart of the cluster on the northern end of Orchard Road is in a Liquefaction Management Area (LMA).
+Land Remediation Some vacant sites are HAIL sites, primarily related to storage tanks or drums for fuel, chemicals or liquid waste.
+Some of these sites have since been remediated.
+2 4 Requirements There is a former landfill area around the northern end of Orchard Road.
+Location-specific Private The cluster is currently serviced.
+Infrastructure Requirements Private wastewater facilities may need to be provided where proposals cannot comply with the discharge limits in Rule 13.3.5.1.
+3 6 Natural Hazards Constraints Part of the cluster on the northern end of Orchard Road is in a Liquefaction Management Area (LMA).
 Several sites are subject to consent notices requiring specific foundation design.
-3 9 Planning ConstraintsIndustrial activities are confined to the Development Precinct and are limited to freight depots, light manufacturing and servicing, repair and maintenance services and warehousing and distribution activities.
-Trade suppliers are limited to activities that generate less than 250 vehicle trips per day or provide less than 25 car parks.Planning ConstraintsSome commercial activities are permitted (1,400m2 GLFA across zone for retail; supermarket up to 2,700m2 GLFA) but this capacity has generally been taken up by the Spitfire Square development.
-Activities including retail activities, commercial services, offices, 3 9 Activities including retail activities, commercial services, onces, conference rooms and exhibition spaces within the 55 dB Ldn Air Noise Contour and 55 dB Ldn Engine Testing Contour (most vacant sites) are required to meet acoustic standards.
-Other Development Constraints The cluster is located over an unconfined/semi-confined aquifer.
-3 6
+3 9 Industrial activities are confined to the Development Precinct and are limited to freight depots, light manufacturing and servicing, repair and maintenance services and warehousing and distribution activities.
+Trade suppliers are limited to activities that generate less than 250 vehicle trips per day or provide less than 25 car parks.
+Planning Constraints Some commercial activities are permitted (1,400m 2 GLFA across zone for retail; supermarket up to 2,700m 2 GLFA) but this capacity has generally been taken up by the Spitfire Square development.
+3 9 Activities including retail activities, commercial services, offices, conference rooms and exhibition spaces within the 55 dB Ldn Air Noise Contour and 55 dB Ldn Engine Testing Contour (most vacant sites) are required to meet acoustic standards.
+The cluster is located over an unconfined/semi-confined aquifer.
+Other Development Constraints The whole of the site is designated for airport purposes requiring consent from CIAL as requiring authority for any development.
+3 6 There are two known archaeological sites around Orchard Road.